May 13, 2026

 How did you originally hear about The Brothers of Mercy Wellness Campus?

-My husband Joe died in 2021 and I was working part-time in the East Aurora library.
+My husband Joe died in 2021, and I was working part-time in the East Aurora library at the time.
 One of my duties was to stand in the lobby at closing time to let people know we were closing.
 There were a lot of brochures in the lobby and I would look at them.
 I saw one for senior living apartments at The Brothers of Mercy.
 I took it home and read it.
-I had to sell the house, it was just too big and I couldn’t keep up with the yard.
-I grew up in Rhode Island and lived in the Village of East Aurora.
-It was very nice and great for walking.
+I loved living in East Aurora, but I had to sell my house.
+It was just too big, and I couldn’t keep up with the yard and home maintenance.
+I grew up in Rhode Island but lived in the Village of East Aurora for our married life of thirty-six years.
+I loved our home and the walkability of the village.

-I wanted a place that wasn’t too busy with a lot of traffic, and The Brothers of Mercy kept popping up because they had all different levels of care.
-I had no children and my sisters live in New England and Virginia.
-I thought this would be a good place to live.
+I wanted a place that wasn’t too busy with a lot of traffic.
+The Brothers of Mercy in Clarence caught my attention because they had different levels of care.
+(I have no children and my sisters live in New England and Virginia).
+I thought this might be a good place to live.
 It was during COVID, which made it tough.
-I called for a tour four and a half years ago.
-They were so welcoming and answered my questions.
-I took a tour to see if it was suitable for my journey.
-I was thrilled to see the Chapel to have access to weekly Mass.
+I called for information four and a half years ago.
+The first person I spoke with was Mary Baty (who is now our Director at Trier Woods) and she was so welcoming and answered my questions.
+I soon scheduled a tour, met Ashley and Jan in the office, Joe and Garrett from maintenance (my husband’s name was Joe and we met in Garrattsville!), and toured the residence to see if it would fill my likes and needs.
+I was thrilled to see the Chapel and to know I would have access to weekly Mass.
 That meant a lot to me.
 The clincher was my dad’s middle name was Clarence.

 Are there activities you enjoy at Trier Woods?

-I attend the resident dinners.
+I like to attend the resident dinners held a few times a year, where I can relax with friends, enjoy a good meal and entertainment.
 I always go to Lori’s exercise class!
-She is such a cheerleader and knows about our aches and pains.
-She is so uplifting and cheerful.
+She is such a cheerleader and knows about our individual aches and pains, and shows us how to modify our moves.
+She is uplifting and gives us energy.
 I try to go to that class three times a week.
-I am a Eucharistic minister and lector for Mass.
-We have various activities that are not scheduled regularly and I will sign up for those.
-One of the wonderful things is there are so many different kinds of things that are offered for the residents.
-We all have different likes.
-I like having my own apartment.
-It’s my sanctuary and I like to read.
-I love having the Clarence Library van come once a month.
-I will get some videos and books.
+We have various programs and activities that are not scheduled weekly, and I often sign up for those.
+I love having the Library Van2Go come here once a month.
+It is so convenient for borrowing, even reserving videos and books from the Erie County Library.

 Have you gotten to know your neighbors at Trier Woods?